PAG fields interest for Chinese industrial gases firm AirPower -sources

 PAG bought a 42% stake in Yingde Gases, China's largest independent producer of industrial gases, in 2017 from its three co-founders for some $616 million and later took it private.
 A year later, it won an auction for a 51% stake in Baosteel Gases from state-owned Baowu Steel and later increased its holding to 65%, according to AirPower's IPO filing.

-(Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee and Edwina Gibbs)
+(Reporting by Julie Zhu and Kane Wu; Editing by Sumeet Chatterjee, Edwina Gibbs and Louise Heavens)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.